Signed Call React Native SDK

 //To start observing the changes in a call states.

-console.log('SignedCallOnCallStatusChanged', event);
+console.log('SignedCallOnCallStatusChanged', result);

 }